naomiiiiiiiii/iota_embedding/README.md

 # Mechanized Proofs of a Well-typed Store
-## Still under development

 This development is done under the mentorship of [Karl Crary](http://www.cs.cmu.edu/~crary/) (@kcrary).

-It embeds [Iota](https://github.com/misstaggart/monad_interpreter "Iota development") into a new computational logic designed for reasoning about imperative programs.
+It embeds [Iota](https://github.com/misstaggart/monad_interpreter "Iota development") into [Istari](http://istarilogic.org), a new computational logic designed for reasoning about imperative programs.
 This logic can be thought of as a purely functional programming language, and is referred to below as the target language.
-In this development, I also verify that well-typed terms in Iota translate to well-typed terms in the target language.
+In this development, I also verify that well-typed terms in Iota translate to well-typed terms in Istari.

 At a higher level, these proofs show that our logic is sufficiently expressive to support easy reasoning about standard imperative programs.